raphlcx/blog/content/posts/javascript-module-import-hoisting.md

 ---
 At my current workplace, I work as a security engineer.
 My day-to-day tasks include submitting security patches to the software engineering teams.
 Teams write and develop microservices using a myriad of programming languages.

-While working on one of our TypeScript projects, I came across the concept of import hoisting and wondered why it did not work [as expected and officially documented](https://exploringjs.com/es6/ch_modules.html#_imports-are-hoisted).
-That drove me curious, so I started trying different ways to import modules in TypeScript, which eventually led to a Eureka moment.
+While working on one of our TypeScript projects, I came across the concept of import hoisting and wondered why it did not work [as officially documented](https://exploringjs.com/es6/ch_modules.html#_imports-are-hoisted).
+That drove me curious, so I started trying different ways to import modules in TypeScript, which eventually led to an Eureka moment.

 In this post, I want to share my experience and journey of discovery.